fablabbcn/fablabbcn-rules/index.md

 ### Staff

-MDEF, Fabricademy and Fab Academy are part of Fab Lab Barcelona's educational offer and as such is part of the FLU: Future Learning Unit.

 Your Lab references for **Fabricademy** are:
-* Ana Correa: Fabricademy Lead Instructor
+* Petra Garajova: Fabricademy Lead Instructor
-* Petra Garajova: Lab Support
+* Emma Picanyol:  Support

 Your Lab references for **Fab Academy** are:
 * Josep Martí: Lead Instructor
-* Petra Garajova: Lab Support
+* Adai Suriñac: Support

 Your Lab references for **MDEF** are:
-* Eduardo Chamorro, Josep Martí
+* Santiago Fuenemilla, Josep Martí
-* Petra Garajova: Lab Support

-The rest of the Fab Lab Barcelona will be happy to support you in any regard.

-      You can contact us via info@fablabbcn.org
+SuperLab team: Shyam, Philip, Didac, Riaz

-### Booking System for Digital Fabrication Machines
+## Booking System for Digital Fabrication Machines

-To be able to organize our work, we have a Booking System, that organizes our machining time.
-This booking system is used to book the Digital Fabrication Machines.

-To use any Digital Fabrication machine, you need to book it.

-The instructions for the Booking system can be found [HERE](https://fablabbcn-projects.gitlab.io/learning/educational-docs/about/booking/)
+**To use any machine in the Lab, users must reserve them first via our Booking System.**

+**BEFORE BOOKING**

+To book any machine you must have all the below things done:

+1. Sign the terms and conditions you have signed online
+2. Have training in the use of EVERY MACHINE
+3. Pass the online TEST
+4. Your name must be added to the trained user list
+5. Preparing files and production plan
+6. Then…booking!

+**BOOKING SYSTEM INSTRUCTIONS**

+To make your reservation, go to Booking system Iaac booking system (https://iaac.simplybook.it/v2/)

+1. Log in with your email (the one you use in your application form).
+2. Select the machine or tool you want to use.
+3. Select the duration you intend to use the machine or tool (30 min, 1, 2, 3, 4 hrs).
+4. Select the appropriate day and time from the available time slots.
+5. To finish, click "BOOK NOW".

 > Failure to respect the rules and conditions pertaining to the booking system will result in a cancellation of the booking by staff.
 Repetitive misuse of the booking system will be considered a fault.
+>

-#### General rules for Booking Slots
+### General rules for Booking Slots

-⚠️ Be aware ⚠️
+⚠️ **Be aware** ⚠️

 - ONE-SLOT RULE.
 Students are not allowed to use more than one slot per machine per day.
 Take into consideration that many other users need access too.

+- 4-PER-MONTH RULE.
+Students are not allowed to use more than four slots per machine per month.

 - NO-SOLO USE.
 Students cannot use machines without supervision.